I'm Sorry I Haven't a Clue: Scorers

 Since 18 May 1985 (in the episode in which Kenny Everett made his debut), the show has included a fictional and completely silent scorer "whose job is eased by the fact no points are actually awarded".
-Usually this is "the lovely Samantha", who sits on Humph's left hand.
+Usually this is "the lovely Samantha", who sits on the Chairman's left hand.
 There is a seat with a microphone next to the Chairman which is "used" by Samantha.
 During the introductory music, Humphrey Lyttelton would stand up and "help" Samantha into her seat.
 In practice, the seat and microphone were only used by the producer to welcome the audience, to introduce the participants and to give any other information to the audience such as the expected date of broadcasting, and to supervise re-recordings of fluffs made in the programme.

 Lyttelton would describe Samantha's social activities, usually in an apology received from the unseen character who had been detained, often with a "gentleman friend".
-His comments included sexual innuendo and double entendres, like "Samantha likes nothing better than a little potter in the woodshed in the morning", though many were far more daring and explicit.
+His comments included sexual innuendo and double entendres, such as "Samantha likes nothing better than a little potter in the woodshed in the morning", though many were far more daring and explicit.
+This has continued under Jack Dee's chairmanship.

 During early episodes of Samantha's appearance on the show, it was not completely clear that she was a fictional character, garnering complaints about the sexist and humiliating treatment she received.
 Producer Jon Naismith recalled "when we [Naismith and Iain Pattinson] took over the show we used to get quite a few letters accusing us of sexist references to Samantha" (the character was named after the page 3 topless model Samantha Fox).
 Samantha's inabilities as score-keeper often form the basis for humour; in a programme from 1997, Humph said: "It's just occurred to me that Samantha hasn't given us the score... since 1981."